Global propagation of massive quantum fields in the plane gravitational waves and electromagnetic backgrounds: Global states

 Finally, making the inverse Fourier transformation of the right hand side of eq. \eqref{e37f} and using \eqref{e37e} one recovers the one-dimensional Dirac delta function obtained above for $\tilde \Phi^{k_v,{\bf k}}$ at the singular point $u_{in}$ (note that $\sign(\Theta k_v)$ drops out and there remains $e^\frac{i\pi}{4} $ factor which coincides with $e^{\frac{i\pi}{4}(\sign(M(u_0))-\sign(M(u_{in})))}$, cf. eq. \eqref{e34}).

 Finally, let us compare the above results with the classical picture where the trajectories are continuous functions on the whole real line.
-To this end let us note that $\bx(u)=-P_{out}(u)(W^T)^{-1}\frac{{\bf k}}{k_v}+P_{in}(u)\bx_0$ is a solution of the transversal part the of geodesic (Lorentz force) equations in the curved spacetime \eqref{e7} with the electromagnetic background \eqref{e8} such that the initial transversal momenta (i.e. at minus infinity) are ${\bf k}$ (to see this eqs. \eqref{e20a} can be useful).
-In consequence, when $P_{in}(u_{in})=0$ all trajectories with fixed ${\bf k},k_v$ (but with various initial parameters $\bx_0$) focus at the point $P_{out}(u_{in})(W^T)^{-1}\frac{{\bf k}}{k_v}$ what coincides with the delta Dirac behavior of the of $\tilde \Phi_{in}^{k_v,{\bf k}}$ at $u_{in}$, see eq. \eqref{e36}.
+To this end, first, let us recall that the transversal part of the geodesic (Lorentz force) equations in the curved spacetime \eqref{e7} with the electromagnetic background \eqref{e8} is of the form $\overset{..}{\bx}=(K+\frac{2e}{p_v}A)\bx$.
+Next, let us note that there is a direct relation between the solutions to the transversal part of the geodesic equations (the classical description) and the solutions to the matrix equation \eqref{e10} (which, in turn, form a basis for the quantum description).
+In view of this relation $\bx(u)=-P_{out}(u)(W^T)^{-1}\frac{{\bf k}}{k_v}+P_{in}(u)\bx_0$ is the solution of the transversal part of the geodesic (Lorentz force) equations for the discussed backgrounds for which the initial transversal momenta (i.e. at minus infinity) equal ${\bf k}$ (to see this eqs. \eqref{e20a} can be useful).
+In consequence, when $P_{in}(u_{in})=0$ all trajectories with fixed ${\bf k},k_v$ (but with various initial parameters $\bx_0$) focus at the point $P_{out}(u_{in})(W^T)^{-1}\frac{{\bf k}}{k_v}$ which coincides with the Dirac delta behavior of the of $\tilde \Phi_{in}^{k_v,{\bf k}}$ at $u_{in}$, see eq. \eqref{e36}.
 The same reasoning can be also applied when the rank of $P_{in}(u_{in})$ is one; then the second component $y^2$ of $y(u)=R^T\bx (u)$ is focused at the second component of the point $\frac{1}{k_v}(R^TP_{out}(u_{in})(W^T)^{-1}{\bf k})$ which directly corresponds to the above quantum results.
-In particular when the transversal initial momenta are equal to zero then the focusing happens at the point $\bx=0$ or on the line defined by $y^2=0$, respectively.
+In particular, when the transversal initial momenta are equal to zero then the focusing takes place at the point $\bx=0$ or on the line defined by $y^2=0$, respectively.